If you have ever been curious about the mystery and legend of the Order of The Knights Templar, then the town of Tomar in central Portugal is for you.

 Individual ticket to the Convent of Christ Tomar – € 6.00

 A World Heritage Ticket cover three of the famous monasteries of Portugal: Convent of Christ, Monastery of Alcobaça and Monastery of Santa Maria da Vitoria (Batalha) – 15,00 €.
 This ticket is valid for seven days.

 From Lisbon: 1 h 34 min (139.3 km) via A1

 From Porto: 1 h 55 min (199.6 km) via A1 and A13

 There are several trains daily between Lisbon and Tomar.
 Travel time is approx. Two hours.
 A return ticket will cost approx €10

 A day trip to Tomar is undoubtedly possible although with a minimum of two hour travel time, either way, many chose not to rush their visit to the Tomar Castle and instead spend a night in Tomar.

-If you would like to do a day trip without the hassle of trains or driving, you may want to consider a day trip.
-There are a many small group day trips to Tomar from Lisbon.
+If you would like to make a day trip without the hassle of trains or driving, you may want to consider a day trip.
+There are many small group day trips to Tomar from Lisbon.

 Tomar is such a beautiful city and the Convent of Christ, one of Portugal’s most important historical sites.
 A trip to Portugal would not be complete without a visit to Tomar.